 In response to the report, Amazon insisted that it has never misled anyone and insisted that the documents obtained by Reveal merely indicate a deep focus on safety.

-Workers at Amazon and other warehouses are at serious risk of injury, especially if their work is rushed.
-Luckily, in order to file a workers' comp claim, you don't have to prove that your employer had bad policies or was negligent.
-All you have to show, in general, is that you were injured during the course of your work-related duties.
+Workers at Amazon and other warehouses are at serious risk of injury if their work is rushed.
+Luckily, to file a workers' comp claim, you don't have to prove that your employer had bad policies or was negligent.
+All you have to show, in general, is that you were injured during your work-related duties.